 b) the impairment has a substantial and long-term adverse effect on P's ability to carry out normal day-to-day activities.'

-It’s important to note though that the Equality Act 2010 doesn't apply in Northern Ireland.
-Instead the Disability Discrimination Act (DDA) is in place, which shares very similar principles to the Equality Act 2010.
+it's important to note that The Equality Act 2010 doesn't apply in Northern Ireland, where instead, the Disability Discrimination Act (DDA) is in place.
+This shares very similar principles to the Equality Act 2010.

-The protection these Acts provide extends into the rental sector and subsequently provisions must be made to ensure that a property meets these standards.
-Equally, it’s illegal for a landlord to discriminate against a disabled tenant; you can find further detail about disabled tenants’ rights in this useful advice page from Shelter.
+These Acts provide protections which extend into the rental sector.
+As a result, provisions must be put in place to ensure that a home meets these standards.
+It's also illegal for a landlord to discriminate against a disabled tenant.
+To find out more about the rights of disabled tenants, this helpful advice page from Shelter will come in handy.

-Despite this definition however, the nature and severity of individual disabilities can certainly be quite varied.
-Consequently, what needs to be in place within a property can be quite varied too.
+As we know, the nature and severity of individual disabilities can undoubtedly be quite varied; therefore, what needs to be in place within a property can be quite varied.

-It’s not just physical and structural changes that need to be made, extra ‘auxiliary aids and services' may be needed to ensure disabled tenants aren't disadvantaged in any way.
-Citizens Advice details some suggestions such as:
+However, it's important to remember that you don't just need to make physical and structural changes.
+Extra 'auxiliary aids and services' may also be necessary to ensure disabled tenants aren't disadvantaged in any way.

-In another, more recent study from Leonard Cheshire Disability ‘The Long Wait for a Home', which looked at how long some disabled residents were waiting for improvements to be made to their homes, they estimated the costs involved with some of the above jobs.
+In a 2015 study from Leonard Cheshire Disability, titled 'The Long Wait for a Home', which analysed how long some disabled residents were waiting for improvements on their homes, they estimated the costs involved with some of the above jobs.

 They calculated the expenditure of comprehensively adapting a standard home 'could be more than £20,000' and broke these down individually in this table:

-Landlords have the simple option to finance these themselves.
-To help cover the costs though, a disabled tenant – or indeed a landlord with a disabled tenant – can apply for what's known as a Disabled Facilities Grant (DFG).
+Landlords have the simple option of financing the changes themselves, but you can get help to cover the costs of adaptation.
+A disabled tenant – or indeed a landlord with a disabled tenant – can apply for what's known as a Disabled Facilities Grant (DFG).

-A DFG is essentially funding from the local council to subsidise any changes that need to be made to a property.
 Each application is subject to an eligibility test to assess whether the work is appropriate and can be completed.
-The details surrounding how to make a claim can be found on GOV.uk.

-To make the above run smoothly, have complete clarity – from the beginning of the tenancy or application process – regarding the nature of the tenant's disabilities.
-This way, whatever work needs doing can be considered and completed much more efficiently before the tenancy starts.
+It's crucial, as a landlord, to have complete clarity – from the beginning of the tenancy or application process – regarding the nature of your tenant's disabilities.
+This will help the tenancy to run smoothly and ensure that all work can be considered and completed much more efficiently before the tenancy begins.

-On top of this, an appropriate tenancy agreement that caters to the needs of the tenant can be drawn up as well, or agreed with any external parties who might be in charge of their finances -thus avoiding complications at a later stage.
+In addition, a suitable tenancy agreement that caters to the tenant's needs can be drawn up or agreed upon with any external parties who might be in charge of their finances.
+This, in turn, helps prevent complications at a later stage.

-Alternatively, landlords can aim to let to a certain demographic and alter their houses and flats accordingly.
-People looking for accessible housing can, of course, search for suitable rental properties in the PRS - from websites like Accessible Property and The House Shop, which list private rentals specifically for the disabled.
+Tenants looking for accessible housing can search for suitable rental properties in the PRS, including from websites like Accessible Property and The House Shop, which list private rented homes specifically for people needing adapted living.